 Reduce the size of your images

-Images are one of the leading causes for slow page speed, however, there’s a lot you can do that directly affect your pages load time.
+Images are one of the leading causes of slow page speed, however, there’s a lot you can do that directly affect your pages load time.
 The first is to reduce the file size of your images by reducing the dimensions and pixels you upload onto your site.

 Choose the exact dimensions that are needed in order to eliminate the need for additional resources requests from the server.

-When you upload an image taken directly from a camera, the file size is often 1000’s of pixels in width and length.
+When you upload an image taken directly from a camera, the file size is often 1000’s pixels in width and length.
 If the required size is smaller than the actual image size, you can streamline the time it takes to load by only uploading an edited version.

 Use the correct image formats

 Another way to reduce the size of your images is to use the most appropriate formats than enable compression.
-GZIP is ideal to use on you website for the smallest version of your images.
+GZIP is ideal to use on your website for the smallest version of your images.